-The ESD protective symbol should be used to identify items that are specifically designed to provide ESD protection for ESDS items.
+Application: The ESD protective symbol should be used to identify items that are specifically designed to provide ESD protection for ESDS items.
 Examples of these are packaging, ESD protective clothing and personnel grounding equipment.
 The ESD protective symbol should also be used on items designed to replace static generative materials.
 Examples of these items are ESD protective work station equipment, trash can liners, and chairs.
 The item is to be ESD protective or non-static generative by design.

-The choice of color for this symbol is arbitrary.
+Color: The choice of color for this symbol is arbitrary.
 The color red shall not be used because it suggests a hazard to personnel.
 The preferred color is a yellow hand on a black background.